candrews800/discovercooks/readme.md

 ****************************************************************************************

     1. Ad size not being computed before masonry effect goes in
-    2. New Recipe should be in header
-    3. After Editing Denied Recipe it doesn't show that it is back in the queue
+    2. After Editing Denied Recipe it doesn't show that it is back in the queue
-    4. Single Recipe related recipes has same recipe as
+    3. Single Recipe related recipes has same recipe as
-    5. Check Profiles When No Recipe/Review are posted
+    4. Check Profiles When No Recipe/Review are posted
-    6. Top Add Reply in Forum Not Working if not logged in -> should trigger modal
+    5. Top Add Reply in Forum Not Working if not logged in -> should trigger modal
-    7. Check date for forum posts -> shows as 11/30/-1
+    6. Check date for forum posts -> shows as 11/30/-1
-    8. Page starting at bottom on page
+    7. Page starting at bottom on page
-    9. Profile Page only show recipes for user, not all.
+    8. Profile Page only show recipes for user, not all.
-    10. Compress Images (Imagick?)
+    9. Compress Images (Imagick?)
-    11. Center recipe images in clipping for search items
+    10. Center recipe images in clipping for search items

 ****************************************************************************************
 **  FUNCTIONALITY TO DO LIST